 17–30

-At ₹80K+ and full capacity, two paths: (A) Raise prices further — take fewer, higher-value UI/UX clients at ₹40–70K each instead of many social media retainers.
-(B) Bring in a junior designer or intern to handle social media execution while you focus on UI/UX strategy and business development.
-Either way: you've gone from 1–2 clients and undercharging, to a real studio billing ₹1L/month in under 2 years.
-That is achievable from exactly where you are today.
+At ₹80K+ and full capacity: either raise prices further (fewer, higher-value UI/UX clients at ₹40–70K each) or bring in a junior designer to handle social media execution while you focus on UI/UX strategy and business development.
+You've gone from 1–2 clients and undercharging to a real studio billing ₹1L/month in under 2 years — from exactly where you are today.

-You want to go to gym but don't.
-The gym opens at 7 AM.
+Gym opens at 7 AM.
 You wake at 8:30.
-You start office at 10:30.
 You leave office at 6:30–7 PM.
-Here are your two realistic options — and the one structural trick that makes it finally happen.
+The gym plan is built around these two windows — with the one structural rule that makes it actually happen.

-The single most important structural rule: gym bag goes to office with you in the morning.
-After office, ride directly to gym — not home.
+Gym bag goes to office with you every morning.
+After office, ride straight to gym — not home.
 Going home first is where gym dies.
-The couch, the tiredness, the phone — once you're home the momentum is gone.
-From office to gym is a 5–10 min ride.
-You're already out.
-Keep going.
-Done by 7:15–7:30 PM.
-Home by 7:45.
+From office to gym is 5–10 minutes, you're already out.
+Done by 7:15 PM.
+Home by 7:30.
 Shower.
-Settled by 8 PM.
-Dinner with parents at 9.
-The evening is intact, gym is done, and you're home in time.
+Settled by 8.
+Dinner at 9.
+The evening is complete, gym is done, and you're home on time.

 Mon